yasutak/llm-flashcard/DEBUGGING.md

 4. **Check the browser console**: Open the browser console to see if there are any error messages that might help diagnose the issue.

+## Error Handling

+The application now provides more detailed error messages to help diagnose issues.
+When an API error occurs, the error message will include:

+- The HTTP status code and status text
+- The specific error message from the server
+- Additional details if available

+This makes it easier to identify and fix issues, especially when working with external APIs like Anthropic.

+### Validation Errors

+The application now displays field-specific validation errors directly in the form.
+When a validation error occurs:

+1. The invalid field is highlighted with a red border
+2. An error message is displayed below the field
+3. A toast notification is shown with a general validation error message

+This helps users quickly identify and fix validation issues without having to guess what went wrong.

 ## Recent Changes

+### 2025-03-12: Improved Validation Error Handling

+- Added support for displaying Zod validation errors in the frontend
+- Updated the backend to properly format and return validation errors
+- Modified form components to display field-specific validation errors
+- Improved the user experience by highlighting invalid fields

+### 2025-03-12: Improved Error Handling

+- Added a custom ApiError class that provides more detailed error information
+- Updated all components to display detailed error messages
+- Improved error logging in the console with request and response details

 ### 2025-03-12: Updated Claude Service to use Anthropic SDK